HL7/fhir-shorthand/input/pagecontent/tutorial.md

 ### Step 4: Run SUSHI
 Now that you have SUSHI installed and a minimal FSH tank, open up a command window, and navigate to the _FishExample_ directory.
 Run SUSHI on those FSH files by executing:

-`$ sushi <path>`
+`$ sushi {path} -o {output-directory}`

-where `<path>` is the path to the folder containing the FSH files.
+where `{path}` is the path to the folder containing the FSH files, and `{output-directory}` is where the generated artifacts (StructureDefinitions, examples, etc.) should go.
 Since the working directory is already FishExample, type:

 `$ sushi .`

-This will create a _FishExample/build_ directory, and populate it with the files needed to create the IG using the HL7 FHIR IG Publisher tool.
-Optionally, you can specify your output directory name using the `-o` option.
+This will create a _FishExample/build/input/resources_ directory, and populate it with the files needed to create the IG using the HL7 FHIR IG Publisher tool.

-`$ sushi <path> -o <output-directory>`

 When running SUSHI successfully, you should see output similar to the following: